hanabi/hanabi.github.io/misc/BGA.md

 ### Early Save Play Clues - Deleted

 - On BGA, a timing system is used such that if a card is saved "early" before it really needs to be saved, then the clue must not be a *Save Clue* at all, and instead transforms into a *Play Clue*.
-Let's call this a *Early Save Play Clue*.
+For now, let's call this a *Early Save Play Clue*.
+(Other people also call it a *Loaded Play Clue*.)
 - In my group, there is no such timing system. **All** clues that look like *Save Clues* are *Save Clues*, even if they are early.
 - Why do this?
 It allows for better *Discard Modulation*.